 Tip: In the database view, you can manage the gift's marketing and tracking codes on the Miscellaneous tab of its record.

-Many corporations offer programs that match employees’ donations to eligible nonprofits.
+Many corporations offer programs that match employees’ giving to eligible nonprofits.
 You can view details about matching corporate giving on records of both the original gift and the matching gift pledge.

 On the record of the original gift, you can view the details about any matching corporate gifts under Matching gifts.
 For each matching gift, you can view its corporation, how much was pledged or received (and when), and the fund it was applied toward.